Understanding Auto Layout

 Second, the format used to represent dates and numbers can change from region to region, even if the language does not change.
 Although these changes are typically more subtle than the language changes, the user interface still needs to adapt to the slight variation in size.

 Third, changing the language can affect not just the size of the text, but the organization of the layout as well.
 Different languages use different layout directions.
-English, for example, uses a left-to-right layout direction, Arabic and Hebrew use a right-to-left layout direction.
+English, for example, uses a left-to-right layout direction, and Arabic and Hebrew use a right-to-left layout direction.
 In general, the order of the user interface elements should match the layout direction.
 If a button is in the bottom-right corner of the view in English, it should be in the bottom left in Arabic.

 Finally, if your iOS app supports dynamic type, the user can change the font size used in your app.
 This can change both the height and the width of any textual elements in your user interface.
 If the user changes the font size while your app is running, both the fonts and the layout must adapt.

-Auto Layout Versus Frame Based Layout
+Auto Layout Versus Frame-Based Layout

 There are three main approaches to laying out a user interface.
 You can programmatically lay out the user interface, you can use autoresizing masks to automate some of the responses to external change, or you can use Auto Layout.